CO – TRAINER

-On the back of the deeds of colts such as Golden Slipper winner Capitalist, dual Group One winners Russian Revolution & King’s Legacy, Pride Of Dubai, Invader and Shooting To Win, the Snowdens’ meticulous approach and eye for detail continues to be the cornerstone of their success.
+On the back of the deeds of colts such as Golden Slipper winner Capitalist, dual Group One winners Russian Revolution & King’s Legacy, Wild Ruler, Pride Of Dubai, Invader and Shooting To Win, the Snowdens’ meticulous approach and eye for detail continues to be the cornerstone of their success.

 Noted as premier trainers of two- and three-year-olds, a reputation earned by Peter while at Godolphin/Darley with colts such as Sepoy, Denman and Helmet, the father and son team have also demonstrated master management of older horses such as star sprinter Redzel, a back-to-back winner of The Everest and Australia’s highest-earning sprinter.
 Fillies & Mares are also brought to the fore including the likes of Dame Giselle and California Zimbol.

 Peter, who was born and raised in the thoroughbred breeding heartland of Scone in the Hunter Valley, started out as a jockey before turning to training.
 He then took up an opportunity to work under John Hawkes as an assistant trainer for the Ingham brothers, a time when champions including Octagonal and his son Lonhro passed through the stable.

 After Hawkes resigned in 2007, Snowden assumed the role as head trainer where he would go on to train 29 Group One winners, firstly for Woodlands Stud before the large-scale operation was sold to Sheikh Mohammed Al Maktoum in 2008.